Medico Guides 2nd Block Physiology Guidelines

 • Menisci (their Clinicals Are more important)

-• Synovial membrane, Bursa ( their number, Location )
+• Synovial membrane, Bursa ( their number, Location)

 • Nerve supply & Blood supply.

-• Movements ( Most Important ) Locking & Unlocking of Knee Joint ( Very IMP Viva Qs and as well as Important for writtens )
+• Movements ( Most Important ) Locking & Unlocking of Knee Joint and role of muscles in it( Very IMP Viva Qs and as well as Important for writtens ) clear its concept from youtube.

-• Clinicals from SNELLS & BD
+• Clinicals from SNELLS

-• Ankle Joint:
+• Ankle Joint

-• Ligaments are most Important in it, Medial or deltoid ligament often asked in viva.
+• Ligaments are Important in it, Medial or deltoid ligament often asked in viva.
 And important for MCQs as well.

 • Type & Movements .
 Do it properly.